TristanWebber/garage_monitor/esp_cpp/README.md

 }
 ```

 It's great to know that this is how the types work under the hood, however the implicit cast is neater and arguably less error prone in implementation.
+Finally, our approach of counting every us in `expect_pulse` is perhaps unneccessary.
+Our logic only needs to detect if a pulse is ~26us or ~70us.
+So we try using 15us.
 And now our blocking driver works.

 Nice!
 We made it work, but in doing so, other tasks were delayed for several milliseconds even though most of the time spent in this driver is sitting in the blocking delays.

 ### Timer callback driver